turingschool/front-end-curriculum/lessons/module-3/intro-to-cypress-testing.md

 Let's experiment ourselves and see how great Cypress is firsthand.
 Using the app provided earlier, **Feedback Loop**, let's experiment testing it with Cypress!

-* First setup the FE with Cypress following the instructions [here](https://docs.cypress.io/guides/getting-started/installing-cypress.html#Installing){:target='blank'}
+* First use [the Cypress docs](https://docs.cypress.io/guides/getting-started/installing-cypress.html#Installing){:target='blank'} to figure out how to use npm to install Cypress within the Feedback Loop UI repo.
-* Although there are multiple ways of opening up Cypress, setup a `script` in your `package.json` to open up Cypress.
+* There are multiple ways of opening up Cypress.
+Use the docs to figure out how to setup a `script` in the `package.json` that you'll be able to use to open up Cypress.
+* Open Cypress with the script you added.
+A new window will appear with two testing options.
+  * Select **E2E Testing**.
-* Open Cypress with the script you added and take note of the new window opened.
-A window will appear with two testing options.
-For now, select **E2E Testing**.
-There are some config options on the next window...but for now just select **Continue** at the bottom.
-Then selector your browser (*Chrome*) and you'll be set to go.
+  * There are some config options on the next window...but for now just select **Continue** at the bottom.
+    * *Hint: If you see an error that references webpack, you likely chose Component Testing by mistake in the previous step.*
+  * Then select your browser (*Chrome*) and the Start E2E Testing in Chrome button.
+Pause here for now.

 Having completed these steps, you should notice some new directories and files added to your application.
 </section>

 <section class="answer">